kayesmahmud000/book-breeze/README.md

 - **User Reviews**: Users can leave reviews for books.
 - **Book Details**: Detailed view of each book, including author, category, quantity, and ratings.
 - **User Dashboard**: Users can view and manage their borrowed books.
-- **Admin Panel**: Admins can manage book inventory and user information.

 ## Key Pages